eclipse-che/che/selenium/che-selenium-test/README.md

 Substitute `CHE_OAUTH_GITHUB_CLIENTID` and `CHE_OAUTH_GITHUB_CLIENTSECRET` properties in `che.env` with `Client ID` and `Client Secret` taken from newly created [OAuth application](https://github.com/settings/developers).

-#### 2. Add configuration file
+#### 2. Configure selenium tests
+In case of running GitHub-related tests (which are run by default) you need to define GitHub test users credentials.
 Set `CHE_LOCAL_CONF_DIR` environment variable and point to the folder where selenium tests configuration will be stored.
-Create file with `.properties` extension in that folder with the following content:
+Then create file with `.properties` extension in that folder with the following content:
 ```
 # GitHub account credentials
 github.username=<MAIN_GITHUB_USERNAME>